coderSuresh/flutter-basics/Readme.md

 - use TextEditingController
 - create and use model
 - check internet connection using Connectivity and InternetConnectionChecker packages
-- set wallpaper on android using
+- set wallpaper on android using FlutterWallpaperManager

 #### Image Gallery SS
 ![](./images/image-gallery.jpg)